1995 Aragonese regional election

-The election saw a marked increase for the People's Party (PP), which went on to win the election doubling its 1991 vote and gaining ten seats.
-Much of the increase came at the expense of the Spanish Socialist Workers' Party (PSOE), at the moment beset by corruption scandals.
-The Aragonese Party (PAR) lost ground for the second consecutive election and was displaced to 3rd place.
-United Left (IU) improved its position while the left-wing regionalist Aragonese Union (CHA) won seats in the Cortes for the first time.
+The election resulted in a major increase for the PP, which went on to win the election by more than doubling its 1991 raw vote and gaining ten seats.
+These gains came mostly at the expense of the PSOE, which suffered from Marco's scandals and the internal infighting of the previous year.
+The PAR, which had ruled the region between 1987 and 1993, lost ground for the second consecutive time and was displaced to third place.
+United Left (IU) improved its position and obtained the best result in its history, whereas the left-wing regionalist Aragonese Union (CHA) secured parliamentary representation for the first time.